mouchegmouradian/mouchegmouradian/README.md

 I build cross-platform products that improve productivity and solve real problems.
 Experienced in iOS, Flutter, React Native, Next.js and TypeScript, and now expanding into AI-powered tools and early agent workflows.

-**🕵️ Open to new job opportunities as a mobile app engineer.**
+**🕵️ Open to new job opportunities**

 Primarily interested in roles that mix product building with AI.
 I am open to Fintech, tooling, productivity space and anything that involves solving real problems with clean, thoughtful engineering.

 🌱 Always Learning

 I enjoy learning new technologies and adapting fast to project needs.
 Recently I have been deepening my skills in prompt engineering, LLM integration and agent-style workflows.

 💻 Currently working with/on
-- React Native
-- Next.js / React / Typescript
+- Next.js / React / Typescript / React Native...
 - AI powered tools and early agent development
-- Prompt design and LLM integration
+- Prompt engineering and LLM integration

 💬 Ask me anything about Software Engineering, Startups, Korea or Trees